-Leicester are considering whether to take their case to the Court of Arbitration for Sport (CAS) after FIFA rejected
+Leicester are considering whether to take their case to the Court of Arbitration for Sport (CAS) after FIFA rejected the registration of midfielder Adrien Silva.

 The £25million Deadline Day deal with Sporting Lisbon arrived onto FIFA’s Transfer Matching System (TMS) 14 seconds after the transfer deadline passed on August 31.